 The Foundation records various types of in-kind support including rent, professional services and various supplies.
 Contributions of tangible assets are recognized at fair market value when received.
 Contributed rent consists of office space provided to the Foundation by the District at no charge and is based on a square foot market value calculated by the District.
-Contributed professional services are recognized if the services received either create or enhance long-lived assets, or require specialized skills, and would need to be purchased if not provided by donation.
+Contributed professional services are recognized if the services received either create or enhance long-lived assets, or require specialized skills, are provided by those with the specialized skills and would need to be purchased if not provided by donation.
 Such values are reflected in the statement of activities as both revenue and expense.
-The total amount of in-kind contributions received from the District was \$410,273 and \$474,667 for the years ended December 31, 2021 and 2020, respectively.
-There were no amounts of in-kind contributions received from the District for the years ended December 31, 2021 and 2020.
+The total amount of in-kind contributions received from the District was \$521,087 and \$410,273 for the years ended December 31, 2022 and 2021, respectively.
+In addition, for the year ended December 31, 2022, the Foundation received \$4,600 in goods from outside donors.
+There were no amounts of in-kind contributions received from sources other than the District for the year ended December 31, 2021.